The main components of the Evans Fellowship program include:

 IU KELLEY BUSINESS OF MEDICINE MBA

-MENTORSHIP AND NETWORKING OPPORTUNITIES WITH IUSM AND IUH EXECUTIVES
+MENTORSHIP AND NETWORKING OPPORTUNITIES WITH IU SCHOOL OF MEDICINE AND IU HEALTH EXECUTIVES

-Fellows will assess how their current professional network impacts their career goals and will determine in which areas his/her network needs to be expanded.
+- Assessing how their current professional network impacts their career goals and determining which areas in their network needs to be expanded.

-Additionally, fellows will meet regularly with the IUSM Executive Associate Dean for Faculty Affairs and Professional Development to discuss their experience in the fellowship program and career development issues.
+- Regularly meeting with the Executive Associate Dean of FAPDD to discuss their experience in the fellowship program and career development issues.

 STRATEGIC ORGANIZATIONAL DECISION-MAKING IN REAL TIME

-Fellows will have the opportunity observe and/or participate in several high-level meetings in IUSM, IUH, and IUHP.
-Such meetings may include but are not limited to: IUH system leadership retreats; IUSM School Executive Committee Meetings; IU Faculty Steering Committee meetings; IUH/IUSM enterprise alignment meetings; select IUH and/or IUHP Board of Director meetings; IU Board of Trustees meetings; IUHP Physician Alignment Council meetings; IUH Strategic Planning Executive Committee meetings.
+- Fellows will have the opportunity to observe and/or participate in several high-level meetings in IU School of Medicine, IU Health and IU Health Physicians.
+Such meetings may include but are not limited to: IUH system leadership retreats, IU School of Medicine School Executive Committee Meetings, IU Faculty Steering Committee meetings, IUH/IU School of Medicine enterprise alignment meetings and IU Board of Trustees meetings

-The purpose of attending these meetings is to observe behaviors and decision-making processes and assess the focus and effectiveness of the meeting in relation to the stated values and goals of the organization.
-Particular attention will be given to shared decision-making and resource allocation at the enterprise level.
+- Fellows will observe behavior and decision-making processes, and asses the focus and effectiveness of the meeting in relation to the stated values and goals of the organization.

 Time Commitment and Support